GameTimeline

 Canon & games

-The Final Fantasy games timeline (/final-fantasy) covers mainline I–XVI, VII Remake/Rebirth, and saga FAQ for X and XIII.
+The Final Fantasy games timeline (Final Fantasy games timeline) covers mainline I–XVI, VII Remake/Rebirth, and saga FAQ for X and XIII.
 This page is films and series only.

 No. Spirits Within is unrelated to any game.
 Advent Children adds VII epilogue context but is optional after FF VII.
 Brotherhood and Kingsglaive enrich Final Fantasy XV but the game stands alone.
 Dad of Light is a real-world drama—not game plot.